How will you remember the fallen? How will we honor their memory? We will Never forget, we will climb because they climbed.

 Whitney WeaverLogistics / PIO

 I have been in the fire service for over 24 years.
 I remember 9/11 vividly as I was in a training session at the fire house on that morning.
 Words cannot explain the feelings of that day.
 I am honored to be a part of this climb and to be in the fire service.
-This is my third year with the Springfield Climb and love every minute of honoring not only those brothers and sisters lost on 9/11, but all firefighters lost in the line of duty.
+This is my fifth year with the Springfield Climb and love every minute of honoring not only those brothers and sisters lost on 9/11, but all firefighters lost in the line of duty.

 Jennifer DavidsonVolunteer Coordinator